Khoa-NT/Awesome-abdominal-3d-reconstruction/README.md

-# Awesome Abdominal 3D Reconstruction
+# Awesome Abdominal 3D Rendering and Reconstruction
 A curated list of resources, tools, and research on 3D scene rendering and reconstruction in abdominal surgery, including the 3D reconstruction of organs from surgical videos.

 # Table of Contents